Stop Your Dog’s Annoying Barking (Part 1)

 What I mean is that somehow your dog’s barking got them what they wanted.
 Their barking made someone go away or got someone to toss their ball.

-A dog that barks at people or cars passing by has learned that their barking is effective in getting people to leave their property.
+A dog's annoying barking at people or cars passing by has learned that their barking is effective in getting people to leave their property.
 What your dog doesn’t know or understand is that people passing by did not leave because your dog barked.
 The people left because they were already headed somewhere else that just happened to pass by your house.

 This concept is similar to my “mailman theory.”
 The mailman comes by your house every day at the same time.
 Your dog barks at the mailman and learns that their continual barking makes the mailman leave.
 Each day your dog gets reinforcement for their great effort at keeping the “intruder” away.
 Your dog doesn’t understand that the mailman went to the next house because that’s part of their route and not because your dog’s barking scared them away.